 Noon; check-in from 3pm.

-All rates include buffet breakfast at L’Olivo Restaurant, shuttles to and from the harbour or Riccio Beach Club (subject to availability), entry and sun beds at the beach club (subject to availability), and 10 per cent off at the hotel boutique.
+All rates include buffet breakfast at L’Olivo Restaurant, shuttles to and from the harbour or Riccio Beach Club (subject to availability), entry and sun beds at the beach club (subject to availability).

-Book a Star Junior Suite or above, and the hotel will throw in a bottle of champagne and a fruit platter on arrival, a tasting of three wines for two at the hotel's La Dolce Vite wine cellar, and free soft drinks in your minibar.
+Book a Star Junior Suite or above, and the hotel will throw in a bottle of champagne on arrival and free soft drinks in your minibar.
 (Please note, these extras are only available for guests who've booked a Star Junior Suite or above at the standard rate.)

 The hotel usually closes from mid-October to mid-April.